MaslowCorporation/GTA-SAN-ANDREAS-VR/README.md

         }
     }

-    // this is BAD practice,
-    // but for the example program purposes,
-    // it maintains  the command line window open
-    // until a key gets pressed
-    system("pause");
+    // Uncomment this if you're testing this.bridge outside of a UEVR plugin. system("pause");

     // close the LUA VM